 Can I receive the Tdap shot while I’m pregnant?

 Yes.
 Noninfectious vaccines have not been shown to cause birth defects or problems in pregnancy.
 The tetanus and diphtheria vaccine have a long history of use during pregnancy without increased risk.
-Several studies on the pertussis vaccine have been done and offer reassuring information.
-The manufacturer of Adacel® has looked at outcomes for 95 women who received Tdap just before or during pregnancy.
-They reported no increase in birth defects or other problems.
-Also, after looking at 270 women who received the vaccine during pregnancy, no increased chance for miscarriage, preterm delivery, stillbirth or a pattern of birth defects was found.
-Larger studies are continuing.
+Several studies on these vaccines have been done and offer reassuring information.
+No increase in birth defects or other pregnancy problems such as miscarriage, preterm delivery, pre-eclampsia (a pregnancy related medical condition) or stillbirth were reported.
+Studies also reported that there was no greater chance for complications for the baby in the newborn period, when a mother gets these vaccines during pregnancy.

 I heard that it is now recommended to get the Tdap vaccine during late pregnancy.
 What changed?